siliconlemon/tulpackage-for-latex/README.md

 This LaTeX package is prepared for immediate use on Overleaf as well as locally in desktop editors (a Zed setup is included).
 It provides styles and classes for writing documents in line with the guidelines of the Technical University of Liberec (TUL).

-The project builds on the original `tulthesis v2.1` package (FM TUL), but focuses on ease of use even if it means relying on more packages and defaults.
+The project builds on the original `tulthesis v2.1` package (FM TUL), placing significantly more focus on ease of use, at the cost of relying on more packages, scripts and configurations.

-> **Important:** Documentation is currently primarily in Czech; English guides do not exist yet.
+> **Important:** Most of the documentation is currently in Czech; Proper English guides do not exist just yet.

 ## What this Repo Contains